isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==

+= 1.1.10 =
+* New: added .pot file for localization.
+* Maintenance: reset option to update all docs posts with default sort order.
+* Maintenance: removed warning from array_combine when docs category terms are missing.

 = 1.1.9 =
 * New: option to delete all Docs data upon uninstall.